MindscapeHQ/raygun4js/README.md

 Raygun.send(err, null, ['tag']];
 ```

+### Adding tags with a callback function

+As above for custom data, withTags() can now also accept a callback function.
+This will be called when the provider is about to send, to construct the tags.
+The function you pass to withTags() should return an array (ideally of strings/Numbers/Dates).

 ### Unique user tracking

 You can provide additional information about the currently logged in user to Raygun by calling: